-- The identity of the person under examination - A description of the information requested, including the nature and manner in which the Director wishes to receive the information from the bank - The reasons which lead to the belief that the requested information is in the custody of the bank - The (specific and reasoned) period of time for which the information is requested - A declaration that the Director has exhausted all means at his/her disposal to obtain the requested information, except where resorting to such means would have imposed an undue burden i.
-Provision of Information by Civil Servants ii.
-Bookkeeping and Field Audits
+- The identity of the person under examination. - A description of the information requested, including the nature and manner in which the Director wishes to receive the information from the bank. - The reasons which lead to the belief that the requested information is in the custody of the bank. - The (specific and reasoned) period of time for which the information is requested. and - A declaration that the Director has exhausted all means at his/her disposal to obtain the requested information, except where resorting to such means would have imposed an undue burden.